-- To make the status and history of policy proposals clear - To make it easy to follow policy development - To ease the process of proposing policy change - To make it easier to understand the text of policy documents 2.3 Mailing List Management The RIPE NCC maintains a number of high volume external mailing lists.
+- To make the status and history of policy proposals clear - To make it easy to follow and to participate in policy development - To ease the process of proposing policy change - To make it easier to understand the text of policy documents • To support the discussions by providing relevant facts, statistics and an assessment of the work involved in implementation of a proposal 2.3 Mailing List Management The RIPE NCC maintains a number of high volume external mailing lists.
 The processing of mailing list traffic is constantly monitored.
 Efforts are made to support subscribers with problems and to reduce or control the spam on external mailing lists so that they can be easily and efficiently moderated without losing any End User functionality.
 The goal is to ensure the exchange of information among the RIPE community and the RIPE NCC membership, as well as to provide support for subscribers of the RIPE and RIPE NCC mailing lists.
 2.4 Deployment of Internet Security Infrastructure (DISI) Within DISI, the RIPE NCC supports the RIPE community in the deployment of security-relevant technologies in the Internet infrastructure.
-The focus is on the development and deployment of technologies that need to be co-ordinated globally in the Internet infrastructure.
-The RIPE NCC continuously monitors the development of security-relevant technologies, such as DNSSEC deployment and secure routing, and keeps the RIPE community informed about relevant efforts.
-2.5 Domain Name System (DNS) Co-ordination The RIPE NCC provides DNS co-ordination and support activities as well as registrations for IPv4 and IPv6 address space managed by the RIPE NCC.
-For reverse mapping address space managed by other RIRs, the RIPE NCC provides a secondary DNS to support the reliability of reverse lookups.
+The focus is on the development and deployment of technologies that need to be coordinated globally in the Internet infrastructure.
+The RIPE NCC has always monitored the development of security-relevant technologies, such as DNSSEC deployment and secure routing, in order to keep the RIPE community informed about relevant developments.
+The RIPE NCC also supports its members and the Internet community in securing the inter-domain routing system.
+This activity includes actively working with ISPs to help improve routing security by supporting and coordinating the introduction of new technologies and procedures in this area.
+Most proposals for improvements to routing security focus on Internet Registries issuing some form of digital certificate to help authenticate the use of IP address blocks and AS Numbers.
+The RIPE NCC works with the RIPE community to evaluate the particular technical proposals and technology designed to improve routing security.
+These could include, among other elements, improved routing configuration tools, possibly based on certificates and BGP protocol enhancements.
+2.5 Domain Name System (DNS) Coordination The RIPE NCC provides DNS coordination and support activities as well as reverse DNS service for IPv4 and IPv6 address space managed by the RIPE NCC.
+For reverse DNS associated with address space managed by other RIRs, the RIPE NCC provides secondary DNS to support the reliability of reverse lookups.
 The scalability of the DNS infrastructure for secondary, reverse and primary DNS services is improved based on the requirements specific to each of these services.
 The purpose of these activities is to maintain and improve the operations of an efficient, responsive and robust DNS service.
-2.5.1 Reverse Delegation for the Early Registration Transfer (ERX) Address Space Description of Activity:
+2.5.1 Reverse DNS Description of Activity: